 I smiled as I read the family rules sign in the small entrance hall.
 It was a long rectangle canvas that had the words Mom’s Shit List printed on it, along with: don’t break shit, don’t fight over shit, clean up all your shit, don’t act like a shit, but mostly, don’t make me lose my shit.
 An amused grin spread across my face.

 Axel caught me reading it, pressing his lips together in a shy, tight smile.
 Was Axel embarrassed to introduce me to his family?
 The thought struck me by his sudden change in demeanor.
 It seemed as if he was just as nervous about what I’d think of his parents as I was about what he’d think of mine.

 It wasn’t untidy, shabby or anything like that.
 It was actually neatly presented and clean.
-It had a cottage-like feel to it, with a scent of potpourri that clung to the air.
-The two three-seater chunky floral sofas looked so comfortable.
+It had a cottage-like feel to it and the scent of potpourri clung to the air.
+The matching three-seater chunky floral sofas looked so comfortable to sink into.

-I let my fingers brush along the silver frame.
+I let my fingers brush along the intricate silver frame.
 Every one of the photos radiated happiness and love.
 I couldn’t help the feeling of envy as I admired each one.
-We had nothing as natural as this in either of my family homes, neither at my dad's or my mom's.
-Our photos were organized professionally, and although they looked beautiful and flawless, there was something superficial about them, a coldness, like each smile wasn’t genuine.
+We had nothing as natural as this in either of my family homes.
+Not at my dad's or my mom's.
+Our photos were organized professionally, and although they looked beautiful and flawless, there was something superficial about them, a coldness like each smile wasn’t genuine.

 His eyes darted to the picture I was touching.
 “She was my grandma, she died a couple of months after that was taken.”